-A well-run workshop can provide many benefits – including reduced costs and downtime
+A well-run workshop can provide many benefits, including reduced costs and downtime.

-It is not unheard of for fleets that operate workshops to sometimes view them as something of a managerial headache – but they also represent great opportunities.
 A well-run workshop is a strong asset that can provide you with direct control over your fleet servicing and maintenance.

-Some fleets even use their workshops as a profit center by providing contract maintenance services to external customers.
+Some fleets even use their workshops as a profit centre by providing contract maintenance services to external customers.
 If you already run a shop there are a number of potential gains to be made by taking steps to improve its efficiency – including reduced costs and downtime.